Rinchu93/cgal/Guidelines/Source_code_management/Git-FAQ.md

 # Once you resolved everything, you can commit that merge:
 > git commit

-# Now you are ready to specify the -u cgal-dev option
+# Now you are ready to specify the -u cgal-public-dev option
 # which is needed because the branch, even if it has the same name as before,
 # is a new branch that does not track any remote branch.
-# (If your branch is an old GSoC branch that you want to keep in the dedicated
-# cgal-public-dev.git repository, then replace "cgal-dev" by "cgal-public-dev", in the following command.)
-> git push -u cgal-dev my-ancient-feature
+> git push -u cgal-public-dev my-ancient-feature
 # That update is a regular fast-forward push, that other developers will be able
 # to pull without issues.
 # note -u is equivalent to --set-upstream